Interpersonal Skills: Why They Matter

 Communication skills

 This includes all the skills that facilitate good interactions with others and the ability to convey and receive information clearly.
-It includes oral and written communication, so also creating reports, drafting professional emails, making phone calls.
+It includes oral and written communication, creating reports, drafting professional emails, and making phone calls.

 Team management

-It involves managing a group of people in such a way as to achieve a set objective in an effective and qualitative manner while maintaining good relations and morale among team members.
+It involves managing a group of people in such a way as to achieve a set objective effectively and qualitatively while maintaining good relations and morale among team members.

 Problem and conflict solving